Stateware/Dav3i/doc/FrontEndArchitecture.md

 **graphs.js**

 graphs.js is a front end script that includes functions to:
- * Prepare area selection data for each case of g_GraphType
+ * Prepare area selection data for each case covered in parsed stat list
- * Draw graphs
+ * Draw graphs for each case covered in parsed stat list

 **dynamic_markup.js**